lbackman/odin-landing-page/README.md

 # odin-landing-page

-In this projectI will create a website to demonstrate what I've learned about Flexbox.
+In this project I will create a website to demonstrate what I've learned about Flexbox.